 - Brown cats with green eyes

 - Famous green-eyed cats

 All cat breeds with green eyes

-Many people find green eyes gorgeous, so naturally, there are people trying to get their hands on a cat that has the genetics for green eyes.
+Many people find green eyes gorgeous, so naturally, they are looking to adopt a cat that has the genetics for green eyes.
 There are certain breeds that have the right genes (provided they are purebred!) that can increase the odds.
 Let’s quickly examine them.

 Here’s an overview of the various breeds, sorted by color of their fur:

 - Egyptian Mau

 If you’re looking for a white breed, your options are pretty limited; the Turkish Angora is the only pure breed to choose from:

 The Turkish Angora is a stunning natural white breed that originated in Ankara, Turkey.
 The Angora has a very high chance to develop green irises as they grow up.
 A common problem with these cats is that they are often born deaf because the gene that is responsible for their white fur is linked to a developmental problem of the ear.